• Destinations

 Breakfast+Lunch+Dinner

 The return trip to Kathmandu has finally arrived.
 After spending a little time shopping at Lukla village, we will fly to Kathmandu.
 Upon your arrival at, your journey will end at this last point of arrival, Tribhuvan International Airport (TIA) in Kathmandu, where our Yeti Hikes staff will welcome you.
 We'll transfer you to the designated hotel nearby and heartily extend you a Farewell Dinner.
-We'll serve you on the 7-day Everest Base Camp for the last time.
+We'll serve you on the 12-day Everest Base Camp for the last time.
 You and us, we both, with a beautiful, memorable, and adventurous journey, will bid goodbye and Bon Voyage for your upcoming journey.
-We will always look forward for our future trip together!
+We will always look forward to our future trip together!

-• Accommodation for 7 nights in teahouses.
+• Accommodation for 12 nights in teahouses.

 • A highly experienced, helpful, knowledgeable, friendly, English-speaking, well-trained, Government-licensed guide.
 The price includes his salary, food, drinks, accommodation, transport, and insurance.